Mahendra Mohan Choudhry: Works

 He wrote books, viz.
 Mahatma Gandhi and The Philosophy of Binova Bhabe.
 He was associated with many socio-religious institutions like Sankardev-Kristi Vikash Samiti, Gita Samaj, Madhupur Satra etc.

 Mahendra Mohan Choudhury was also instrumental in founding the Saint Sankaradeva Chair at Punjabi University, Patiala, Punjab, which had contributed immensely in acquainting the pan-Indian community of scholars with the Life and Works of the Saint.

 Personal life and death

-Choudhury had a son, Sourindra Mohan Choudhury.

-Mahendra Mohan Choudhury died in Gauhati Medical College and Hospital following a heart attack on 27 December 1982.
-Mahendra Mohan Choudhury had six children, 2 sons and four daughters.
+Choudhury had six children, 2 sons and four daughters.
+He died in Gauhati Medical College and Hospital following a heart attack on 27 December 1982.